ooikk/Arduino-Documentation/04_I2C_LCD1602A/I2C_LCD1602A.md

 blink();

 // Scroll control
+autoscroll();                  // The display is active.
+When you print "A", the 'A' appears at the fixed cursor position, and
+                               // the rest of the text on the screen shifts one space to the left to "push" the existing text out
+                               // of the way.
+noAutoscroll();                // (Default): The cursor is active.
+When you print "A", the 'A' appears at the cursor, and the
-autoscroll();                  // Set the display to auto scroll to the left each time a letter is added noAutoscroll();                // Stops auto scrolling scrollDisplayLeft();           // Manually shift the whole screen left scrollDisplayRight();          // Manually shift the whole screen rightt
+                               // cursor jumps one step to the right.

+scrollDisplayLeft();           // Manually shift the whole screen left scrollDisplayRight();          // Manually shift the whole screen rightt